City of Adelaide: Current composition

+In July 2026, South Ward elected member Henry Davis resigned.
+It was reported the following week that he was facing a three-month suspension from the South Australian Behavioural Standards Panel.
+The report said Davis “committed serious misbehaviour on three occasions" and reprimanded him “for failing to take reasonable care that his acts did not adversely affect the health and safety of other members of the Council.”

 Population

 At the end of the 20th century, the city had little more than thirty per cent of the population it had in 1915 (when the population reached more than 43,000), and about 5,000 less than the 1855 population of 18,259.
 In proposing reforms and his advocacy for town planning legislation, Charles Reade illustrated the Adelaide slums associated with the city's high population levels with lantern-slides accompanying his lecture "Garden cities v.
 Adelaide slums and suburbs" in the Adelaide Town Hall on 8 Oct 1914.

 Reade was attacked by the Adelaide City Council who fought against the Town Planning and Housing Bill reforms and the press pointed out the wickedness of families being forced to 'herd together more and more in overcrowded conditions of living' and the 'sheer nonsense on the part of the City Council to pretend' that there were no slums in the city:

 The City Council does not want to learn.
 It seems to want the slum owners to be left untouched so that the landlords may reap their harvest of gold while the poor of this city reap their harvest of suffering, disease, and other ills associated with bad housing.

 In seeking a return to higher density population levels, Adelaide City Council launched its 'New Directions' with its three themes of Capacity, Vivacity and Audacity on 3 July 2001.
 The "Capacity" theme proposed doubling the city's population by 2010 and increasing the number of City visitors and workers.

 According to the Annual Reports, the population has increased rapidly, due to the targets stated in the strategic plans developed at about that time.